Crimes compensation claims

 Loss of earnings benefits

 Where the injured person was an 'earner' before the accident, or was about to start work, there may be an entitlement to payments for loss of earnings.
-The TAC can pay loss of earnings benefits from five days after the accident to 18 months after the accident at a rate of 80% of the person’s pre-accident weekly earnings.
+The TAC can pay loss of earnings benefits from five days after the accident to 18 months after the accident at a rate of 80 per cent of the person’s pre-accident weekly earnings, up to $1,390 per week.

 Loss of earning capacity benefits

-After 18 months, a person who is still totally or partially unfit for work is eligible for a payment of 80% of their net (after tax) pre-accident earnings.
+After 18 months, a person who is still totally or partially unfit for work is eligible for a payment of 80 per cent of their net (after tax) pre-accident earnings.
 These payments are called loss of earning capacity benefits.

 Injured people who did not qualify for loss of earnings in the first 18 months may qualify for loss of earning capacity benefits if they intended to go into the workforce before the accident but the injuries prevented this.
 If it appears that a person will suffer a loss of earning capacity due to the injury, the TAC must, after 18 months, review the injured person's entitlement.